eduvpn/documentation/DEVELOPMENT_PRACTICES.md

 The biggest problem with using PHP 5.4 as a minimum is the lack of support of some of the libraries I wanted to use.
 It turns out it is not that hard to develop PHP code that is compatible with all versions of PHP.
-The only really annoying thing is the lack of static typing in PHP.
+The only really annoying thing is the lack of static typing in older PHP versions.
 However, this can be mitigated somewhat by using Psalm and provide annotations as much as possible, that will also ease later conversion to statically typed code.

 ## Frameworks